 Unsecured debt, such as credit card bills, can often be discharged through Chapter 7 bankruptcy or repaid at a fraction of the total under Chapter 13.
 Secured debt may also be discharged, but property involved such as homes or automobiles may have to be given up in order to have the debt discharged.

-What Can a Westchester Bankruptcy Attorney Do for You?
+What Can a Westchester Bankruptcy Law Firm Do for You?

 Bankruptcy law is incredibly complex.
 You want to be sure you are working with somebody who understands how the law can most benefit you.
 Very few laypeople know how to prepare a bankruptcy petition, or what a meeting of the creditors actually entails.

-An experienced attorney will be able to review your entire financial situation to determine whether you would benefit most from filing under Chapter 7 bankruptcy or Chapter 13 bankruptcy.
+An experienced legal professional will be able to review your entire financial situation to determine whether you would benefit most from filing under Chapter 7 bankruptcy or Chapter 13 bankruptcy.
 The distinction is incredibly important because each chapter has its own advantages and disadvantages.
 A person could end up in an even worse position if they choose the wrong chapter.

-The first major benefit of hiring a Westchester County bankruptcy defense lawyer is that they will be able to file all of the required paperwork on your behalf, ensuring that all of this paperwork is properly completed.
-The attorney will also be able to represent you at all hearings that may be involved in your case, which could include confirmation hearings, reaffirmation hearings, or objections from creditors.
+The first major benefit of hiring a Westchester County NY bankruptcy defense law firm is that they will be able to file all of the required paperwork on your behalf, ensuring that all of this paperwork is properly completed.
+The firm will also be able to represent you at all hearings that may be involved in your case, which could include confirmation hearings, reaffirmation hearings, or objections from creditors.

 What Types of Foreclosure are Available in Westchester County?

 Foreclosure is typically considered either judicial or non-judicial.
 In a judicial foreclosure, a lender files a civil lawsuit against the borrower in the local court and seeks court approval to conduct a foreclosure action.
 A non-judicial foreclosure allows a lender to initiate foreclosure proceedings by virtue of a power of sale clause included in the mortgage or deed of trust.